Workplace Dynamics · Pressure

 Why this theme matters

-Under pressure, people do not just feel worse; they also think worse.
-Overthinking, hesitation, rushed choices, and stress-driven reactions all live in the same family of problems.
+Under pressure, people do not just feel worse; their decision process changes.
+Risk signals get louder, uncertainty feels harder to tolerate, and careful analysis can quietly turn into delay.
 These pages connect the trait side, the emotional-skill side, and the career-context side of making better decisions when the stakes feel high.

 Core tension